waynerad/samesync/README.md

 $ mv samed ~/bin

 5. You'll need to do this on every machine (client and server).
-You can skip building the server executable (samed) on servers and you can skip building the client executable (same) on clients.
+You can skip building the server executable (samed) on clients and you can skip building the client executable (same) on servers.

 6. To set up the server: Create a subdirectory for the server to run in, and create a subdirectory under that for actually storing the files.
 The server will create a directory in a file called sameserver.db and you will need a subdirectory for each synchronized directory you synchronize between clients.
 This "Quick Setup" process will set up the first one.
 You'll also need to decide what port number to run the server on.
 Once you are ready, just type: